formlio/forml/docs/io.rst

 ---------------

 To achieve the data access abstraction, ForML integrates the concept of *schema catalogs*.
-Instead of implementing direct operations on specific data-source instances, projects use the :ref:`DSL expression <dsl>` to define the input data ETL referring only to abstract data :ref:`schemas <schema>`.
-It is then the responsibility of the platform :ref:`feeds <feed>` to resolve the requested schemas (and the whole ETL queries specified on top) mapping them to the actual data-sources hosted in the particular runtime environment.
+Instead of implementing direct operations on specific data source instances, projects use the :ref:`DSL expression <dsl>` to define the input data ETL referring only to abstract data :ref:`schemas <schema>`.
+It is then the responsibility of the platform :ref:`feeds <feed>` to resolve the requested schemas (and the whole ETL queries specified on top) mapping them to the actual data sources hosted in the particular runtime environment.

 A *schema catalog* is a logical collection of :ref:`schemas <schema>` which both - :ref:`projects <project>` and :ref:`platforms <platform>` - can use as a mutual data reference.
 It